 For a behind-the-scenes look at Fischbacher headquarters in Switzerland, please see the following video:

-You will find Christian Fischbacher sheets at many 5* hotels.
+You will find Christian Fischbacher high end sheets and bedding at many 5* hotels.
 Here are just a few:

 Dolder Grand Hotel, Zurich